penguinland/bridge_practice/README.md

 it should be straightforward to set everything up.
 You will need the following external tools installed:
 - Haskell and Stack
+  - On Ubuntu, this is `sudo apt-get install haskell-platform`
   - On a Mac, do this with `brew install haskell-stack`
-  - On Ubuntu, this is `sudo apt-get install haskell-platform`
-- XeLaTeX
-  - On a Mac, run `brew cask install mactex`
-  - On Ubuntu, run `sudo apt-get install texlive-xetex`
 - Dealer, a domain-specific language to generate bridge hands
   - On Ubuntu, run `sudo apt-get install dealer`
   - Admittedly, this is increasingly hard to find in a ready-to-install way.
 A